A beginner’s guide to popups

 How creative you get with popups is totally up to your whims.
 But before we wade into the design territory, the successful ones all have a similar structure you’d do well to follow.

-Note that this anatomy is for popups focused on email capture.
-The format for other types of popups would be simpler.
+Note that this anatomy is for email popups focused on growing your list.
+The format for other popups would be simpler.

 Here are the bones, from top to bottom.